SnowCheetos/AutoMoonBot/README.md

 ## Legacy

 *This project has gone through many iterations ever since its creation in 2021, the current version is still super alpha.
-If you would like to view the legacy code and implementations for more insights, go to the [`legacy`](legacy/README.MD) directory, or use the quick links below*
+If you would like to view the legacy code and implementations for more insights, go to the [`legacy`](legacy/README.MD) directory, or use the quick links below.*

 - [`Automated Trading with Policy Gradient`](legacy/policy_gradient/README.md)
 - [`An Ensemble of Models Trading Together`](legacy/classical_ensemble/README.md)